cryostatio/cryostatio.github.io/_posts/2023-05-24-cryostat-release.md

 If this is your first time installing Cryostat on Kubernetes, you can [Get Started](/get-started) right here on this website.

-If you had previously installed Cryostat Operator 2.2.0 you may have already been upgraded to 2.3.0, or else you should be able to approve and install the upgrade.
+If you had previously installed Cryostat Operator 2.2.0 with OLM then you may have already been upgraded to 2.3.0, or else you should be able to approve and install the upgrade.

 ## Blogs
 This is a really big release with many new features, including several that have been long requested by the community.